 -Validating your expectations for systems integration and building technologies

 - Reviewing drawings, specifications, and submittals (if in construction)

 - Descoping selected vendors and manufacturers (if in construction)

-- Identifying gaps between your integration expectations and the current design and, if applicable, already procured solutions and make recommendations to achieve expectations.
+- Identifying gaps between your integration expectations and the current design and, if applicable, already procured solutions and making recommendations to achieve expectations.

 The Path Forward

 The path to creating smart, healthy, high-performing buildings relies on a rich set of building technologies.
-Without proper integration, those technologies will fall short of delivering the type of rich experience that today’s occupants expect in the built environment.
+Without proper integration, those technologies will fail to deliver the type of rich experience that today’s occupants expect in the built environment.
 For owners and design professionals, adopting a new mindset toward the selection, design, and implementation of building technologies – one that prioritizes and provides for systems integration – is what will unlock the full potential of today’s facilities.